 Welcome to the ProShot manual.
-Here you can find all of the information needed to get the most out of your photography experience.
+Here you can find all of the information needed to get the most out of your camera experience.

 Zoom - Drag one finger up and down on the viewfinder to zoom in and out

 Menus - Tap anywhere outside of a menu to close it